 Right Detachment in Practice

-How to develop Vairagya, true detachment or inner independence?
-(There is more on what this means in Find Out More.)
+How to develop true detachment or inner independence, what is called in Sanskrit Vairagya?
+(There is more on what this means in the non dual theory section.)

 Like all qualities, we can cultivate this simply by practicing it.
 So for example if we have a strong aversion to something, we can practice not being deflected by that from doing the right thing.